Top 5 Potential Toxins In Tap Water

 Industry is a huge source of water pollution.
 Many industrial facilities use freshwater to carry away waste from plant and into our water systems.
 Industrial waste often contains many toxic compounds that damage the health of aquatic animals and those who eat them.
 Some toxins in industrial waste may only have a mild effect whereas others can be fatal.

-Aquasana’s drinking water filters remove over 66 harmful contaminants from water including chlorine, chloramines, pharmaceuticals, herbicides, pesticides, industrial solvents, lead, asbestos, and mercury.
-Aquasana water filters are engineered to preserve healthy minerals in water, including calcium, magnesium and potassium and they are certified by NSF.
+Aquasana’s NSF Certified drinking water filters remove over 77 harmful contaminants from water including chlorine, chloramines, pharmaceuticals, herbicides, pesticides, industrial solvents, lead, asbestos, and mercury while preserving healthy minerals like calcium, magnesium and potassium.
 From whole house, to countertop, to under counter and our newest addition: our filter bottle, we have a variety of price points and options to meet every need.
-Be your own best advocate and invest in a water filter up to the job of delivering clean, healthy water every time you turn on the tap.

 Related to this article